 If it is not clear whether a crime of violence occurred, the CICB may notify the alleged offender about the application.
 The CICB's proceeding is not adversarial.
 An alleged offender is invited to participate in the proceeding by making written submissions.
 If the CICB decides to hold the hearing in person, the alleged offender will not be in the same room as you.
 They will be on the phone or video conference.
 We will tell you in advance if an alleged offender will participate in the hearing process.
 If you have concerns about the alleged offender being notified or receiving a copy of your application, you must tell us immediately during the application process.

 Oral hearings are conducted in either English or French.
 If you require an interpreter in a language other than English or French, please let us know and we will arrange for an accredited interpreter to attend your hearing.

 During an oral hearing, the adjudicators will ask questions about the incident, injuries and associated costs.
-You will have to swear or affirm that you will tell the truth.
+You will have to affirm that you will tell the truth.

 Oral hearings are usually open to the public, but may be closed if:

 We conduct oral hearings in 21 locations across Ontario.
 We try to hold the hearing in the location closest to where the applicant lives or in a neighbouring community.
 If you find it difficult to travel to the hearing site, notify us immediately.

 Oral hearings are usually scheduled for 90 minutes.
 We may, however, allow more time if, for example:

 Please arrive 15 minutes before the hearing.
 If you are late, the adjudicators will not have a full hour to devote to the case, as they will need to proceed with the next scheduled hearing.